Step into the shoes of a miller

 In 1862, a disasterous fire started in the mill stable and ruined the dwelling house, but luckily the mill and its machinery were saved.
 The waterwheel used to drive the millstones was a low-breast shot wheel made mainly of cast iron and wooden cogs.
 Taylor & Bodley, engineers and millwrights of Exeter, installed it in 1880, and it's a fine example of Victorian engineering that you can gaze at on your visit.

 In the 1930s, the mill was a very busy place, was active into the early twentieth century.
 It pressed apples from 1915, ground corn into the 1930s and pumped water until the 1940s, when a water tower was built to supply the village.
 It served the local community, pumping water to a reservoir behind the Red Lion pub for Monday wash day.
 This stopped in the 1940s when the water tower was built.
-The mill’s machinery was also used to drive equipment for pulping and pressing apples for cider.
-The cider press, apple crusher and some barrels are on display in what was the pump house.
-They date from 1915 and were last used in 2000.

 In 1944, the Killerton estate, including the mill was left to the National Trust by Sir Richard Acland for the benefit of the nation.